SKA-ScienceDataProcessor/algorithm-reference-library/README.md

 Algorithm Reference Library
 ===========================

 This is a project to create a reference code in NumPy for aperture synthesis imaging.
+It is structured to match the SDP processing architecture.

 Motivation
 ----------